 This is also a good time to remember that a dollar is a dollar, and a percentage point is a point no matter where it is derived from.
 We don’t qualify our net profit numbers by indicating which line items were responsible.
 Save where you can, spend where you have to.

 We, as an industry need to take these learnings, and in some cases revelations, to heart as we emerge from the pandemic.
 Business will not be ‘as usual’ for some time to come, but many of the traditional ways we look at our business have been clarified for us and should make us stronger going forward.

-Stacy is the founder of ToolKit Consulting and partner at Cayuga Hospitality Consultants.
+Article written by Stacy Moore, Partner in Cayuga Hospitality Consultants and the founder of ToolKit Consulting.
 She has 40 years of experience in the foodservice industry as an owner/operator, franchisee, wholesale manufacturer, sales representative and consultant.
-With particular expertise in airports and other non-traditional locations, she brings an owner’s mindset and a team-based approach to her consulting practice.
+With expertise in airports and non-traditional locations, she brings an owner’s mindset and a team-based approach to her consulting practice.
 Stacy has worked with clients to launch and grow brands, analyze and improve operations, find new markets, and build strategic partnerships.

 Challenge: Newly Acquired Hotels A private equity firm had recently acquired a hotel management company and three hotels in El Paso – Holiday...